department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

 ---

 <p class="va-introtext">
 As the family member of a Veteran or service member, you may qualify for certain benefits, like health care, life insurance, or money to help pay for school or training.
-If you're the survivor of a Veteran or service member, you may qualify for additional benefits, including help with burial costs and survivor compensation.
+If you're the survivor of a Veteran or service member, you may qualify for added benefits, including help with burial costs and survivor compensation.
 If you’re caring for a Veteran with disabilities, you may also qualify for support to help you better care for the Veteran—and for yourself.
 Find out which benefits you may qualify for and how to access them.
 </p>

 <h3>On this page</h3>

+Benefits and services for:
 <ul>
-  <li><a href="#spouse">General benefits for spouses and dependent children</a></li>
+  <li><a href="#spouse">Spouses and dependent children</a></li>
-  <li><a href="#survivor">Benefits for survivors</a></li>
+  <li><a href="#survivor">Survivors</a></li>
-  <li><a href="#caregiver">Benefits and services for family members caring for a Veteran or service member</a></li>
+  <li><a href="#caregiver">Family members caring for a Veteran or service member</a></li>
 </ul>

 <div class="usa-alert usa-alert-warning">